Beware of the scam agents and sharks in self-publishing

 Marketeers and racketeers

-Advertising and marketing a book is time-consuming and there are costs involved in paying for reputable services such as Facebook advertising, Google Adwords, paid blog posts or perhaps even an advertorial in a local newspaper.
+Advertising and marketing a book is time-consuming.
+There are costs involved for reputable services such as Facebook advertising, Google Adwords, paid blog posts or advertorial in a local newspaper.

-DO NOT pay for book marketing services packages.
+DO NOT pay for book promotion and marketing services packages.
 Arrange and pay advertisers for your book advertising directly with reputable and well-known advertising service providers.

 I’m a publisher

-While there are many legitimate publishers and small press, especially in niche markets, always check the reputation of a publisher before doing anything.
+There are many legitimate publishers, hybrid publishers and small press, especially in niche markets.
+But you should always check the reputation of a publisher before doing anything.

 You can check a comprehensive list of publishers and service providers that have been vetted by ALLi (The Alliance of Independent Authors).

-DO NOT enter into an agreement with a publisher without checking their background, history, reputation and ethics first.
+DO NOT enter immediately into an agreement with a publisher.
+Make sure you check its background, history, reputation and ethics first.

 Writer, reader, editor, copy editor, proofreader, publisher, cover designer, book marketer, self-publishing consultant